kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/ldap/_index.md

    and extract the username and credentials.
 2. If the header is not present, return a `401` response.
 3. Try to perform a [BIND](https://ldap.com/the-ldap-bind-operation/) operation with the LDAP server.
 Gloo Edge supports the following LDAP binding options:
    - **User binding**: Gloo Edge extracts the username from the basic auth header, and substitutes the name with the `%s` placeholder in the `userDnTemplate` to build the DN for the `BIND` operation.
 Note that [special characters](https://ldapwiki.com/wiki/DN%20Escape%20Values) are removed from the username before performing the `BIND` operation to prevent injection attacks.
-Instead of user binding, you can use a service account to retrieve group membership information on behalf of the user.
+Instead of user binding, you can use an LDAP service account to retrieve group membership information on behalf of the user.
-   - **Service account binding**: Instead of giving each user access to the group membership information, you can use a service account to look up this information on behalf of the user.
-To authenticate with the LDAP server, you must store the service account credentials in a Kubernetes secret in your cluster.
+   - **Service account binding**: Instead of giving each user access to the group membership information, you can use an LDAP service account to look up this information on behalf of the user.
+To authenticate with the LDAP server, you must store the LDAP service account credentials in a Kubernetes secret in your cluster.
 Then, you reference that secret in your `AuthConfig`.
 Note that you can only verify the user's group membership in the LDAP server with the service account.
-4. If the `BIND` operation fails, the user is either unknown or their credentials are incorrect, and a `401` response code is returned.
+4. If the `BIND` operation fails when using user binding, the user is either unknown or their credentials are incorrect, and a `401` response code is returned.
+If the `BIND` operations fails for the service account, a `500` response code is returned.
 5. If the `BIND` operation is successful, issue a search operation using the `searchFilter` filter for the user entry (with a [`base` scope](https://ldapwiki.com/wiki/BaseObject)) and look for an attribute with a name equal to `membershipAttributeName` on the user entry.
 6. Check if one of the values for the attribute matches one of the `allowedGroups`; if so, allow the request, otherwise return a `403` response.